ibm-cloud-docs/containers/cs_worker_plan.md

 Software-defined storage (SDS) flavors are physical machines that are provisioned with additional raw disks for physical local storage.
 Unlike the primary and secondary local disk, these raw disks are not wiped during a worker node update or reload.
 Because data is co-located with the compute node, SDS machines are suited for high-performance workloads.
 {: shortdesc}

-<staging vpc><container>
+<container><staging vpc>
 Software-defined storage flavors are available for classic clusters only and are not supported in VPC on Classic clusters.
 {: note}
 </container></staging vpc>